kganeshh/Pedometer/README.md

 # Pedometer
-A react-native App that tracks number of stelps when a user walking
+A react-native App that tracks number of steps when a user walking